numerical-semigroups/imns/index.md

 # International meetings on numerical semigroups

-## Applications and related topics
+## with applications and related topics

 These meetings started with a series of Iberian meetings